The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to

 All these cases contain approximations, but we wanted to outline which is the least worst choice.
-The outcome from this comparison is represented in Fig.~\ref{F1}, where the isovector dipole response in $^{16}$O is represented in the time (upper plots) and energy domain (lower plot) respectively (the vertical scales are arbitrary).
-The total centre of mass motion (obtained from the expectation value of the lowest order isoscalar dipole operator $\hat O_{1^{-}00}$, defined analogously to $\hat O_{1^{-}01}$, but with $\tau_z$ replaced by $I_{\tau}$, the identity operator in the isospin space) is plotted as well (dashed line).
-In the (YN) calculation the presence of a drift of the system is recorded and it is possible to notice the spurious concentration of strength at low energies (lower panel).
-The difference between the (NN) and the (YY) calculations turns out to be small with the employed parameters in the linear regime.
+The outcome from this comparison is reported in Fig.~\ref{F1}, where the isovector dipole response in $^{16}$O is represented in the time (three horizontal plots) and energy domain (big plot), with arbitrary vertical scales.
+The total centre-of-mass motion (obtained from the expectation value of the lowest-order isoscalar dipole operator $\hat O_{1^{-}00}$, defined analogously to $\hat O_{1^{-}01}$, but with $\tau_z$ replaced by $I_{\tau}$, the identity operator in the isospin space) is plotted as well (dashed line).
+In the YN calculation the presence of a drift of the system is recorded and it is possible to notice the associated spurious concentration of strength at low energies.
+The difference between the NN and the YY calculations turns out to be small with the employed parameters in the linear regime.